 How to weigh Binance against alternatives when regulatory trust is the deciding factor

 When regulatory trust is the primary criterion, the comparison shifts from fees and features to licensing structure and oversight accountability.
 Exchanges that are publicly listed, or that operate under MAS, FCA, or MiCA-registered entities, carry different accountability structures than Binance.

-The DOJ monitorship does create a form of external oversight that many offshore exchanges lack entirely.
+The DOJ monitorship creates a form of external oversight that many offshore exchanges lack entirely.
 Which risk you prioritize is the real decision: a resolved enforcement history with ongoing monitoring, or an exchange with no material regulatory history at all.
+Neither is categorically safer.

 For traders where fee efficiency and liquidity are primary, Binance remains competitive.
 For those where institutional or jurisdictional compliance is the deciding factor, reviewing the full 2026 exchange comparison will surface alternatives with licensing profiles matched to specific requirements.